Azure/azure-sdk/docs/policies/reviewprocess.md

 If you are unsure which path applies to the work you are doing, you should consult with a language architect for guidance.

-## Types of Meetings and What to Prepare
+## Types of Review Meetings and What to Prepare

 [Submit an issue](https://github.com/Azure/azure-sdk/issues/new/choose) to the Architecture Board to request for a meeting.
 If the service is pre-release and not yet publicly disclosed, use the private repository ([azure-sdk-pr](https://github.com/Azure/azure-sdk-pr)).
 After creating the issue, email the Architecture Board to communicate specific requests such as scheduling, invite lists, etc.